Graphical tools for selecting conditional instrumental sets: Efficient and linearly valid conditional instrumental sets

-Corollaries \ref{corollary:more instruments} and \ref{corollary:always instrument} along with Proposition \ref{prop:moreW} are very useful to identify tuples $(Z,W)$ that lead to more efficient estimators for $\tau_{yx}$.
-We illustrate this by revisiting the graph from Fig. $\ref{subfig:weird}$ and using the three results to identify a tuple guaranteed to provide the smallest asymptotic variance among all valid tuples.
+Corollaries \ref{corollary:more instruments} and \ref{corollary:always instrument} along with Proposition \ref{prop:moreW} are very useful tools for identifying efficient tuples.
+We illustrate this by revisiting the graph from Fig. $\ref{subfig:weird}$ and using the three results to identify a tuple guaranteed to provide the smallest asymptotic variance among all linearly valid tuples.

-\begin{example}[Asymptotically optimal tuple] Consider the graph $\g$ in Fig. \ref{subfig:weird}.
-By Example \ref{ex:valid CIS} there are $21$ valid conditional instrumental sets relative to $(X,Y)$ in $\g$, which we list in Table \ref{table:valid cis} of the Supplementary Material.
-Let $(Z,W)$ be a valid tuple such that $Z\cup W = \{A,B,C,D\}$.
-Then, $C \in W$.
-We can therefore apply Corollary \ref{corollary:always instrument} with $S = \{A,B,D\} \setminus Z$ and conclude that the valid conditional instrumental set $(\{A,B,D\},C)$ is more efficient than $(Z,W)$.